Sophie Turner Just Wants Joe Jonas To Pick Their Wedding Day Over Beer

 “I mean, we are getting married in France, so a lot of Coors Light is necessary,” Joe said on an interview on the Zach Sang Show before his wedding.
 “Not hard, really, to get that, but we needed to make sure that was going to happen.”

-Coors Light may be Joe’s favorite beer, but Turner is his favorite wife...which is why he made sure to clarify his comment.
+Coors Light may be Joe’s favourite beer, but Turner is his favourite wife...which is why he made sure to clarify his comment.

 “True.
 This is the 2nd best day ever," he wrote back.